Money for nothing: Cities' crypto push draws fans, critics

 For starters, the value of cryptocurrencies can fluctuate dramatically.
 The popular cryptocurrency Bitcoin lost close to half its value between November and the end of January, falling from a peak of $67,500 to just above $35,000; it has since bounced back a bit to around $43,000.
 The anonymity of cryptocurrencies also makes them popular with criminals.
 Scams are also plentiful in the world of cryptocurrency trading.

-The proposal is this: People who want to generate funds for Miami can use computers to “mine” new units of a cryptocurrency called Miami Coin.
-Along the way, the city of Miami receives a percentage of another cryptocurrency called Stacks; existing holders of Miami Coin get the rest.
-Some of the miners get new Miami Coin.
+The group’s proposal expands on the blockchain technology that supports bitcoin and other cryptocurrencies.
+People who want to support the city of Miami can invest in Miami Coin (as can anyone else); part of their investment is then funneled to the city.
+The rest is divided up among other investors in Miami Coin.
+The way the system is designed favors people who make bigger investments and those who get in early.

-If it goes well, prices of the new cryptocurrency goes up, the city gets free money and the people mining Miami Coin also benefit.
+If it goes according to plan, prices of the new cryptocurrency goes up, the city gets free money and the people mining Miami Coin also benefit.

 Participants in the City Coins project hope that Miami residents will eventually be able to hold their identification, pay taxes or vote using the blockchain technology Miami Coin is built on — thereby increasing the coins’ value.
 The contract that City Coins signed with Miami does not mention any of these possibilities.